hiimnit/s-al-again/README.md

 ![Editor](img/sal2.gif)

-*Now with code highlighting and intellisense!*
+*Now with code highlighting and IntelliSense!*

+IntelliSense is implemented naively - the main unresolved issues are:

+- no autocomplete if the code preceding the current position is broken
+- field name suggestions do not work in record methods like `SetRange`
+  - for now you can use the  `Record.SetRange(Record.FieldName, ...)` syntax
+- no suggestions for function arguments

 ### What does it do?